narrowspark/security-advisories/README.md

     <a href="http://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square"></a>
 </p>

-This project is responsible for generating the [PHP Security Advisories Database](https://github.com/FriendsOfPHP/security-advisories) as a JSON file.
+This project is responsible for generating a PHP Security Advisories Database as a JSON file.

 ## Stability